 A heart transplant is a medical operation in which the doctor will take your child’s unhealthy heart and replace it with a heart that has been donated by another person who is in good health.
 When your child’s heart is not functioning properly and they require a new one to survive, this procedure will be performed.

 Heart failure or end-stage paediatric cardiovascular disease are common names for this condition.
-At the Rainbow Children’s Heart Institute, the therapy for the congenital heart condition will begin with the administration of drugs, and then it will progress to the surgical procedure.
+At the Rainbow Children’s Heart Institute, the therapy for the congenital heart condition will begin with the administration of drug, and then it will progress to the surgical procedure.

 The new heart will come from an organ donor who made the selfless decision to give their organs in order to provide medical assistance to another individual who was suffering from illness.

 Your child will be able to lead a normal life after a successful heart transplant procedure and once they have recovered from the surgery.
 It is possible that they will need to take medicine in order to prevent their bodies from rejecting the new heart.

 After the physician has determined that your kid would not be able to live without a heart transplant, you will be referred to a transplant centre where the members of your transplant team will be introduced to you.
 These people will make up the membership:

 To determine whether child is healthy enough to undergo surgery:

 1. Tests of the blood to determine the kind of blood present.

 2. An echocardiogram, which utilises sound waves to create a picture of the patient’s heart.

 3. An electrocardiogram to record the electrical activity of the heart and to look for damage to the heart muscle as well as irregular heart rhythms.